Making Concurrency Functional: From strategies to functions

 So $\sig$, as a strategy in $A^\perp\vvbar B$, corresponds to a strategy from the purely Player game $A_1 \vvbar B_2^\perp$ to the purely Player game $A_2^\perp\vvbar B_1$.
 We are back to the simple situation considered in the previous section, of strategies between purely Player games.

-Strategies between GoI games, from $A$ to $B$ correspond to stable spans from ${A_1 \vvbar B_2^\perp}$ to ${A_2^\perp\vvbar B_1}$, and to stable functions when deterministic.
+Strategies between GoI games, from $A$ to $B$, correspond to stable spans from ${A_1 \vvbar B_2^\perp}$ to ${A_2^\perp\vvbar B_1}$.
+The maps are familiar from models of geometry of interaction built as free compact-closed categories from traced monoidal categories~\cite{joyal-street-verity,AbramskyHaghverdiScott}, though here lifted to the {\em bicategory} ${\bf Stab}$ of stable spans.

+\begin{theorem} The bicategory of strategies on GoI games with rigid 2-cells is equivalent to the free compact-closed bicategory built on the trace monoidal bicategory ${\bf Stab}$. \end{theorem}

+When deterministic, strategies from GoI game $A$ to GoI game $B$ correspond to a stable function from $\iconf{A_1 \vvbar B_2^\perp}$ to $\iconf{A_2^\perp\vvbar B_1}$.
 Note that a configuration of a parallel composition of games splits into a pair of configurations:

 Thus deterministic strategies from $A$ to $B$ correspond to stable functions